-For instance, the exterior of the Club at Town Center is about to be painted.
-That project is fully funded by reserves money set aside over several years for this purpose.
+For instance, the exterior of the Club at Town Center was painted recently.
+That project was fully funded by reserves money set aside over several years for this purpose.
 In this case, the reserves money came from members who pay TCTC dues.

 For reserves projects in our gated communities, such as street repaving, the money comes from members who pay Gates dues.

 And for SOA common area projects, such as tree replacement, the reserves money comes from Common Area dues paid by all members.

 How are the proper reserves amounts determined?